xiaoq70824/FLASH/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17098611.svg)](https://doi.org/10.5281/zenodo.17098611)

-> 🔗 **Related Publication**: This code is directly related to our manuscript submitted to *The Visual Computer* journal.
+> 🔗 **Related Publication**: This code is directly related to our manuscript submitted to *MULTIMEDIA SYSTEMS* journal.
 >
 > ⚠️ **Please cite our paper if you use this code.**